10 Amazing Cherry Blossom Spots in Okayama: Famous Spots, Hidden Gems, and Best Time to See Them [2025 Edition]

 8. Old Shizutani School

-The Old Shizutani School is the world's oldest public school for commoners, founded in 1670, and is designated as a special national historic site.
+The Old Shizutani School was founded in 1670 and is the world's oldest public school for commoners.
+It has been designated a national special historic site.
 In spring, cherry blossoms bloom around the school building, creating a beautiful combination of historical architecture and cherry blossoms.
 The large weeping cherry tree in front of the auditorium is particularly impressive.
 This is a spot where you can relax and enjoy the history and nature in a quiet environment.

-• Size: Approximately 45 trees (Somei-Yoshino), 20 around the museum
+•Size: Approximately 45 Somei-Yoshino trees, 20 around the museum

 • Restaurant: Shizutani Handmade Soba Tsubakian